encannedy/cytoo/README.md

 ## Usage

-It is intended to help generate a readme file
+to generate a readme file

 ## License